 In addition, you should avoid cribs with corner posts.
 Flat corners are much safer, as clothing might become stuck/caught to corner posts, causing injury or worse.

-If you want to make sure you are getting a quality crib that is safe your precious new baby, we have put together a comprehensive review of the 10 best baby cribs for you.
+If you want to make sure you are getting a quality crib that is the safest for your precious new baby, we have put together a comprehensive review of the 10 best baby cribs for you.

 Things To Consider About Crib Mattress Safety